Red Harvest: Literature

 Science-fiction writer David Drake has said that he took the plot of his novel The Sharp End (1993) from Red Harvest.

 Television

 In The Aurora Teagarden Mysteries Season 1 episode 10, "A Game of Cat and Mouse", Red Harvest is quoted as is The Maltese Falcon.

+In Bosch Season 5 episode 19, "Creep Signed His Kill", Crate and Barrel plan to see a double bill of Yojimbo and A Fistful of Dollars which they describe as Red Harvest adaptations".